7fours/alyx-system-utilities/README.md

 # alyx-system-utilities
+# **Currently broken.
+Script itself should be functional but all download links are [likely] dead.
+No intention to fix as of now but maybe if I get bored, sometime**
 Quality of life improvements for linux and windows systems.
 In essence, just a cli wrapper for a multitude of applications

 ### Universal Package Manager (upm)